 News from B'ShERT's Brotherhood Affiliate

-Mark these dates on your calendar:
+Please mark these January dates on your calendar:

 Joel Moss and Brotherhood

 When we think of organized crime, we tend to think (stereotypically) of folks of Italian descent.
 But every organization needs an internal group to enforce its rules, and in this case the group was co-run by Jewish gangsters.
 Collectively, they were known as Murder, Inc.

 Some brief background: In the 1930s, organized crime was under the control of Joe Masseria (1st Calvary, Sec.
 49, near Alfred E. Smith and Robert E. Wagner).
 Masseria’s crew included Charles “Lucky” Luciano (St. John, Sec.
 3) and Albert Anastasia.
 A rivalry broke out between Masseria and Sal Maranzano (St. John Sec.
 18) and the latter said that it was time for the former to go.
 Luciano was looking to jump ship to the Maranzano side and gladly took part in the plot to kill Masseria.
 A meeting was arranged on April 15, 1931 at Coney Island’s Nuova Villa Tammaro restaurant (2715 W. 15th Street, now a warehouse and walking distance from MCU Park), where Luciano excused himself and then several gunmen walked in and killed Masseria.
 Two of the gunmen were Vito Genovese (St. John, Sec.
 13) and none other than Anastasia himself.

 Luciano was now Maranzano’s underboss but he was soon looking to get Sal out of the way.
 Maranzano got word of this and plotted to get Luciano — but Luciano acted first.
 Luciano sent four Jewish hitmen posing as auditors to Maranzano’s office and killed him on September 10, 1931.